 The whole moving and hanging the painting on her wall went without a hitch.
 Both their lives went on, and there didn't seem to be any reason for them to be in touch that frequently.

-Quinn just walked into her apartment, back from her Saturday morning run when she received a call from Rachel.
+Quinn just walked into her apartment, back from her Saturday morning run when her phone rang.

 "Hey Quinn, do you mind if I come over?
 I just wrote this song and I would really love to hear your opinion."

 "Erm … yeah, sure.
 Just give me an hour okay?"

 Rachel arrived exactly an hour later.
 Quinn had previously given her the code to enter the building when she came by to pick up the painting.
 Quinn figured it would be so much easier for Rachel to just let herself into the building.
 So currently Rachel was knocking on Quinn's door and Quinn opened it after a few knocks.

 "So I wrote this song just this morning in one sitting," Rachel was waving the music sheet.
 "I really want to hear your honest opinion.
 Oh, can I use your keyboard?"

 "Hmm, actually I think it's easier if I just sing and maybe you can help play?"